American Black vulture

 Black vultures are carnivores and mainly scavengers, eating the carcasses of large animals, and sometimes small dead mammals.
-They also kill baby herons in nesting colonies, and eat domestic ducks, newborn calves, small birds and mammals, eggs, opossums, skunks, ripe or rotten vegetables or fruit and young turtles.
+They also kill baby herons in nesting colonies and eat domestic ducks, newborn calves, small birds and mammals, eggs, opossums, skunks, ripe or rotten vegetables or fruit, and young turtles.

 Black vultures are monogamous and pairs mate for life.
 They engage in aerial courtship displays with circling flight, chasing, and then spiraling down.
 A pair may also display while together on a perch: they spread their wings and jump into the air while making yapping noises.
-These birds roost at communal roosts in large numbers.
 In the southern part of their range breeding may begin as early as January, while breeding in the north is from March to June.
 A black vulture does not build a nest but uses a natural cavity such as a cave, rock crevice, tree, or hollow log.
 2 eggs are laid and are incubated by both parents for 38 to 45 days, each taking a turn every day.
 Both parents feed the chicks by regurgitating liquefied food until when they are two weeks old, they give them solid food.
 The chicks fledge when they are 10 to 14 weeks old and depend on their parents for up to 8 months.
 They then forage in a family group until the following breeding season.

 The main threats to this species include: collision with buildings and vehicles, electrocution, poisoning meant for vermin, illegal shooting, leg traps, and lead poisoning from ingesting pellets and bullet fragments in the carcasses of game animals that are not retrieved by hunters.